selinawu22/wordle-react/README.md

 # About

 This project recreates the popular word-guessing game Wordle using React, with API integration to dynamically generate a random 5-letter word and verify user inputs.
-The front-end is built with React, offering a responsive user interface where players can enter guesses, and the game provides real-time feedback on the correctness of each guess.
+The front-end is built with React, offering a responsive user interface where players can enter guesses via keyboard or clicking the screen.

 The application makes API calls to fetch a new word each time the GamePage is loaded, ensuring a new challenge for users.
 It also communicates with a validation API to check the accuracy of user input, and uses Javascript to give feedback on correct letters, wrong placements, and invalid words.

 ## Features to come
 - Login/Registration Page + connecting to database

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts